Plot renderers are the classes that actually draw the different kinds of plots, or plot-like elements as for instance color bars.

 The base interface is defined in the abstract class AbstractPlotRenderer, and provides attributes and methods to set size, position, and aspect of the plotting area.

 The base interface inherits from a deep hierarchy of classes generating from the enable package, starting with enable.coordinate_box.CoordinateBox (representing a box in screen space) and enable.interactor.Interactor (which allows plot components to react to mouse and keyboard events), and down through enable.component.Component and chaco.plot_component.PlotComponent (follow this link for a description of the relationship between Chaco and enable).
-The class where most of the functionality is defined is enable.component.Component.
+The class were most of the functionality is defined is enable.component.Component.

 Here we give a summary of all the important properties exposed in AbstractPlotRenderer, without worrying too much about their origin in the hierarchy.
 Also, to avoid unnecessary cluttering of the page, attributes and methods that are of secondary importance are not listed.
 Please refer to the API documentation for more details.